val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 If you want to build an API in Val Town today, you use an HTTP val.
 They provide a web-standard interface to receive requests and send responses.
 The Run API was a precursor to HTTP vals.
 It exposes a function to the internet.
 However, any publicly accessible function could be invoked by the Run API.

+Val Town's mission is to simplify programming.
+We think there's too much boilerplate to deploy an HTTP endpoint. _What if every function could instantly be an API?_, we wondered.

-For example, consider this val you might write:
+For example, consider this helper function you might write to call OpenAI's GPT4 API:

 ```tsx
 import { default: OpenAI } from "npm:openai";